JaskRendix/pyscroll-ce/README.md

 - Draw and scroll shapes
 - Fast and lightweight footprint
 - Performance is independent of map size
 - Direct support for pytmx‑loaded maps from Tiled
+- Camera system with smooth follow, zoom, bounds clamping, rails, cutscenes, and transitions

 ---